SystemsForecasting/nlmixr2_on_AWS/README.md

 ```

 Now, RStudio server should be up and running on port `8787`!
 If you have set the security group for port `8787`, to access RStudio server you just need to copy and paste the Public IPv4 address (you can find by selecting the instance you want to connect to in the Instances page of EC2 dashboard) followed by `:8787`, `http://X.X.X.X:8787`.
-If you want to open RStudio by directly copy paste the IPv4 address in a new browser tab, we should tell the RStudio server to listen on port `80`.
+If you want to open RStudio by directly copy-pasting the IPv4 address in a new browser tab, we should tell the RStudio server to listen on port `80`.

-First we need to add the writing access to the `rserver.conf` file.
+First we need to set the writing access to the `rserver.conf` file.
 ```
 sudo chmod a+rw /etc/rstudio/rserver.conf
 ```